 6 tips to keep you and your family safe while taking opioids

 Prescription opioids may be helpful for those recovering from surgery, serious injury, or, in some cases, in the treatment of chronic pain.
-But according to the Centers for Disease Control and Prevention (CDC), the number of drug overdose deaths increased by nearly 8 percent from 2018 to 2019 and has quadrupled since 1999, with data projecting those numbers for 2020 to increase even further.
-Over 70 percent of the 70,630 deaths in 2019 involved an opioid.
+But according to the Centers for Disease Control and Prevention (CDC), the number of drug overdose deaths increased by nearly 7 percent from 2019 to 2020.
+And over 74 percent of the 68,630 overdose deaths in 2020 involved an opioid.

 In addition, a recent study showed that most teenagers who have experimented with opioids, get them from their parent’s medicine cabinet.

 “Keeping opioid medication in a secure location or even in a lock box is especially important if you have children or even grandchildren in your house,” says Dr. Mark Butterly, vice chair of pediatrics at Advocate Children’s Hospital in Oak Lawn.

 Experts shared the following six key tips for taking opioids to keep yourself and family members safe:

 1. Always take medication as prescribed and only for the reason it was prescribed.

 2. Keep opioid medication in a safe place.

 3. Never share your medications with anyone, including family members.

 4. Do not drink alcohol while taking opioid medication.
 Do not operate heavy machinery, including driving a car.